Providers and partners

 The process that tertiary education organisations must follow to meet the criteria for programme approval or accreditation is linked to external evaluation and review (EER) results.
-NZQA has a policy of incentives and sanctions following EER that aim to improve educational quality and performance by providing incentives for high performance.

-All non-university tertiary education providers are placed into one of four provider categories based on their external evaluation and review (EER) results.
-See Provider categories following EER for more details.
+All non-university tertiary education providers are placed into one of four provider categories based on their EER results.

 The minimum information required from all providers is: